Liuwa Plains Mobile Safari: Our full report

 Activities on your mobile safari focus on game drives and guided walks.
 Besides the blue wildebeest and zebra, Liuwa is also home to lion, cheetah, buffalo, eland, red lechwe, tsessebe, the somewhat elusive wild dog, and some prominent hyena clans.
 Not to mention abundant birdlife, with about 334 recorded bird species and Africa's densest concentration of the endangered wattled crane.

-No-one in our Expert Africa team has joined a Liuwa Plains Mobile Safari just yet, but on our most recent visit to Liuwa in October 2019 we got to witness the incredible transformation of the plains with the start of their summer rains.
+No-one in our Expert Africa team has joined a Liuwa Plains Mobile Safari just yet, but on our last visit to Liuwa we got to witness the incredible transformation of the plains with the start of their summer rains, and we think the area is well worth a visit.

 Our view